liamocuz/huffman/README.md

 Some things that I think I could've done better:

+- Better error checking
-- Better bounds checking, EOF checking, and NULL value checking
+  - Bounds checking, EOF checking, NULL value checking, etc.
-  - I was having issues with fgetc and gave up of checking for EOF while decompressing
+  - I was having issues with fgetc and gave up on checking for EOF while decompressing
   - I think my attempt to do this with ENCODE_SUCCESS/FAILURE was pretty good though
-- I think I could've had a better structure with different source files.
+- I think I could've had a better project structure with different source files.
 I feel that I put too much in the encode.c file and could've instead put some of those functions in a different file
 - A similar thing could maybe be said for the single header file, but overall it was a small project so no file was too long
 - Perhaps in the future, I could refactor this code to also work for UTF-8 characters instead of just ASCII

 ## Final Remarks

-I enjoyed doing this assignment again as I always love working with C. It was a good challenge and I was able to a couple different data structures to solve this problem which made it more fun.
+I enjoyed doing this assignment again as I always love working with C and it was cool coming back to redo a project that I did poorly on the first time.
+It was a good challenge and I am glad I was able to utilize different data structures to solve this problem which made it more fun.